 US retail bankruptcy and store closings have been a cause of concern and anxiety for European operators and investors, but it should be borne in mind that retail space density in the US is out of proportion with the European market standards.
 In addition, obsolescent department stores were typical anchor tenants in many American shopping centres.

 Nevertheless, the competition from online shopping and discounters poses serious and imminent threats to retail premises in Europe.
-This said, the improvement of buying experience and the increasingly sophisticated use of data and technology should significantly increase the attractiveness of brick and mortar retail in shopping centres and high-street retail.
+This said, the improvement of buying experience and the increasingly sophisticated use of data and technology should significantly increase the attractiveness of brick and mortar retail in experience driven shopping centres and prime high-street retail.

 Investment principles & strategy